rabid.audio

 Assembly instructions

-4. Solder the jacks on the back side of the board
+5. Solder the jacks on the back side of the board.
+If including optional jacks JACKSEND2 and JACKRECV2, don’t solder those yet

 No calibration required.